 15) The Committee may invite the Chair of the Disciplinary Committee to explain the decision of the Disciplinary Committee.

 16) The Reporting party and any witnesses will not normally be invited to attend a hearing.
 In the event that the Reporting party is invited to attend, they may be accompanied by a friend, family member or advisor.
 The Respondent and Reporting party would not normally be expected to attend the hearing simultaneously.

 17) Any questions or comments made by any party present at the hearing must be directed through the Chair.

 18) The Committee may, at any moment, request any parties attending the hearing to withdraw to enable it to deliberate in private.

 19) The Chair can adjourn an appeal hearing until another day in order to obtain additional information, or to conduct additional investigative activities in accordance with Student Regulation 8.51.
 Notwithstanding any adjournment, the process must be completed within the time-frame set out in Student Regulation 8.53.

 Lay members: All lay members of Council are members of the Council Appeals Committee by default.
 At least one lay member must be on the Committee for each hearing.

 Members of Council/Senate: All Senate members of Council other than the Vice-Chancellor are members of the Council Appeals Committee by default.
 At least one Senate member of Council must be on the Committee for each hearing.

 Training: It is expected that no member will hear an appeal until they have received appropriate training.
 This training should be refreshed on a biennial basis.

 Chair: A Chair will be appointed in respect of each new case.
 That Chair must be a lay member of Council.
-To be eligible to serve as Chair, it is expected that the individual will have undergone specific training in the chairing of appeals.

 Conflict of interest: No Council member who has any knowledge of the case in question, or of the individuals involved, is eligible to hear an appeal.